SkylineCommunications/dataminer-docs/connector-help/connector_help/ANTlabs_Tru_Auth_Radius.md

 ## About

 The ANTlabs Tru Auth Radius driver makes it possible to monitor the usage of the satellite network.
-The data is located on an SFTP server, and is parsed by Dataminer.
+The data is located on an SFTP server, and is parsed by DataMiner.
 Global statistics such as Auth and ACCT statistics are also available in the driver.

 ## Installation and configuration